Personalized breast screening in Wisconsin

 What age should women get a mammogram?

-Start a conversation with your doctor to find out when you should begin having breast screenings.
-We usually recommend women get a mammogram beginning at age 40.
+Start a conversation with your doctor to find out when you should begin having yearly breast screenings.
+We recommend women get a mammogram every year, beginning at age 40.
 You may need to have a mammogram sooner if you have risk factors or a family history of breast cancer.
 Most insurance providers cover a mammogram each year.
 Check with your insurance provider for more details on your coverage.

 What happens during a mammogram?